alexreveles/run-buddy/README.md

 # Run Buddy Inc.

 ## Purpose
-A website that offers fitness training services.
+A website that offers fitness training services and more, it is a friendly user website where you are able to select your trainer and see who they are and there specialty in fitness.
+Allowing users to select the correct run buddy for there level of experience.

 ## Built With
 * HTML